-But most of them simply destroyed, eaten away, the copper of some pcb traces and caused damage.
-Some were easy to find/see but some were thin like hair.
+Most of them simply destroyed some pcb traces.
+Some spots were easy to find/see but some were thin like hair.

 You can also notice various dark spots, most likely (but not always) on the negative side of the original electrolytic capacitor placement.

 Some of the logic chips were faulty and replaced.

 All edge connectors were fine luckily.
 I just cleaned the contacts.
 I also re-capped the psu, renewed the heatsink, replaced the didoes.
 Re-calibrated the voltages.
 After calibration procedure, fixing some more issuses, I start to implement a KENTON MIDI kit to the Korg PS3200 Vintage Analog Synthesizer.

 This was quite a bit of work since you have to solder some wires the the edge connectors but don't have good access.

 And also to the front panal (program switches)

 While I did that I noticed, that one switch just fell into pieces, which I had to fix as well.
 No replacement, but NOS (parts).